sbravyi/BivariateBicycleCodes/README.md

 File naming: the working directory that contains  decoder_setup.py and decoder_run.py must contain folders "TMP" and "CODE_n_k_d" for each code [[n,k,d]] to be simulated.
 Initially these folders are empty.
 Folder "TMP" stores code data files with check matrices, syndrome measurement circuits, and decoding matrices.
 There is a separate data file for each combination (code, error rate, number of syndrome cycles).
 Create code data files using decoder_setup.py.
 Folder "CODE_n_k_d" contains a file "result" that stores the simulation results.
-Each line in the "result" file has four columns: column 1: physical error rate column 2: number of syndrome cycles column 3: number of Monte Carlo trials column 4: number of failed trials that resulted in a logical error Each trial runs the noisy error correction circuit followed by a noiseless syndrome measurement of all stabilizers, decoding, and error correction.
+Each line in the "result" file has four columns: column 1: physical error rate, column 2: number of syndrome cycles, column 3: number of Monte Carlo trials, column 4: number of failed trials that resulted in a logical error.
+Each trial runs the noisy error correction circuit followed by a noiseless syndrome measurement of all stabilizers, decoding, and error correction.
 A trial is failed if error correction results in a non-identity logical Pauli error.
 Create "result" files using decoder_run.py